Dunning-Kruger effect

 Criticism of the Theory

-Critics of the theory often point out that the authors “pulled” the research results to fit a convenient theory, although in fact the results are easily explained by such a phenomenon of statistical analysis as “regression toward the mean” and in fact the distortion in the assessment will not be so obvious with repeated testing.
+Critics of the theory often point out that the authors cherry-picked their results to fit a pre-existing theory — though the findings themselves are more easily explained by regression toward the mean.
+Moreover, the apparent bias would likely be less pronounced with repeated testing.

-In addition, many studies show that people generally tend to highly evaluate their knowledge.
-At the same time, some studies completely refute the Dunning-Kruger theory.
-For example, in this study by the University of California, 80% of unskilled respondents correctly assessed their real abilities.
+In addition, many studies show that people tend to overrate their own knowledge, and some even completely refute the Dunning-Kruger theory.
+For example, in a study from the University of California, 80% of unskilled respondents correctly assessed their real abilities.

 How to avoid becoming a victim of the Dunning-Kruger effect?

-• try to challenge your own statements - come up with counter arguments to refute your confidence in the rightness;
+• try to question your own statements — come up with counterarguments to challenge your assumption that you are right;

 • communicate more with other people and remain open to alternative points of view;